Soft Robot with humanlike Perception: Sensing Touch and Shape in Real Time

 Real-Time Sensing and Shape Estimation

 This process helps the robot determine whether any external force is interacting with it or not and, if so, the direction and magnitude of that force.
-The system has been shown to be accurate, even when external loads or obstacles are encountered, maintaining high precision in determining the position of the robot regardless of the applied forces.
+The system is accurate, even when external obstacles are encountered, maintaining high precision in determining the position of the robot regardless of the applied forces.

 The robot can detect contact with obstacles of varying stiffness and can adapt its actions based on real-time feedback.
 For example, when the robot comes into contact with a rigid or soft object, it can accurately detect the force and direction of the contact.